mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 ## Working with Binary Responses

-In the Atlas Go SDK, the `io.ReadCloser` type is used to return binary data from APIs.
+In the Atlas Go SDK, the `io.ReadCloser` type is used to return binary data using the APIs.

-1. Use `io.Copy` if the intention is to store on a file or pass through another steam
+- Use `io.Copy` to store on a file or pass through another steam.

-2. Use `io.ReadAll` if the intention is to read all bytes in memory
+- Use `io.ReadAll` to read all bytes in memory.

-3. Call the `.Close()` function after done reading the data
+- Call the `.Close()` function after reading the data

+Note: see example in [examples/download/downloadLogs.go](../examples/download/downloadLogs.go)

 ## Use Method for Creating Models